noahehall/nodeproto/README.md

         - we dont drop priviledges in *DEV*, if you want, do the below
           - [to *START* as root, but dont *RUN* as root when using **packages/gateway**: click here to read why haproxy recommends this](https://cbonte.github.io/haproxy-dconv/2.4/management.html#13)

-      - starting apps
+      - starting apps (in root dir)
+        - `rushx select` select a script to run in each project
+          - use this before any of the others and thank the guys at `rush-select`
         - `rush start` run the start script in each package for development
-          - currently this doenst show the logs, im working on it, how tf did rush fk this up anyway?
+          - currently this doenst show the logs, use `npm run select` instead

+      - running scripts in specific packages
+        - typically you need to `cd PKGDIR/somepkg` before executing `rushx SCRIPTNAME`
-        - `rushx start` inside an *{apps,libraries}/PKG* will run the start script for that particular pkg
+        - `rushx start` inside an *apps/PKG* will run the start script for that particular pkg

       - linting & tests
         - `rushx test` inside an *{apps, libraries}/PKG* will run the test script for htat particular pkg